 Actually diversified by its wildlife, affluent forests, and dramatic landscapes, the itinerary goes through Manaslu Conservation Area.
 Traditional villages of Tibetan-influenced people showcase their lifestyle, customs, and hospitality, packed in this circuit.
 Stunning Himalayan peak vistas also await trekkers around every bend: Manaslu, Himalchuli, Ngadi Chuli, and Ganesh Himal.

-Starting from Soti Khola or Machha Khola, the journey usually follows the valley of the Budhi Gandaki River before progressively climbing through woods, terraced crops, and suspension bridges.
-The 4,800-meter final push to Manaslu Base Camp is difficult but worthwhile, with breathtaking vistas of the surrounding glaciers and peaks.
+Starting from Soti Khola or Machha Khola, the journey follows the valley of the Budhi Gandaki River.
+The trail ascends through dense forests, terraced fields, and multiple suspension bridges.
+As you climb higher, the path passes through traditional villages, offering a glimpse into local cultures.
+The final push to Manaslu Base Camp at 4,800 meters is tough but rewarding.
+The stunning views of surrounding glaciers and towering peaks make the effort worthwhile.

 This route is perfect for advanced trekkers in pursuit of a totally different and off-the-beaten-path adventure.
 Spring, starting from March until May, and autumn, starting from September up to November, is the best time for this trek because this is usually when the weather is stable and the scenery is at its best.It is definite that Manaslu Base Camp Trek constitutes a lifetime memory of adventure and solitude into the Himalayas, with its raw beauty, lesser crowd, and rich cultural experiences.
 Join Blaze Mountain for this exciting journey of the Manaslu Base Camp Trek.